 Website Readability Facts

-You know this?
+Do you know this?
 Nobody reads the copy!

 With the human reading span shrinking, writing an engaging website copy is becoming an increasingly difficult task.
 Studies to analyze human behavior while scanning websites revealed shocking revelations: